AntonyMayer/jirascope/README.md

 ```

 `Jirascope` a-la Redux...if only I knew before...
-Also controls global state, keeps GET params, changes location, update history and etc. => sometimes dispatches `globalUpdate` event that affects `Page` component and its children.
+Also controls global state, keeps GET params, changes location, update history and etc. => sometimes dispatches `globalUpdate` event that forces `Page` component and its children to render new data.

 ## Start